EMD SD24

-The EMD SD24 was a 2,400 hp six-axle (C-C) diesel-electric locomotive built by General Motors' Electro-Motive Division of La Grange, Illinois between July 1958 and March 1963.
+The EMD SD24 is a 2,400 hp six-axle (C-C) diesel-electric locomotive built by General Motors' Electro-Motive Division of La Grange, Illinois between July 1958 and March 1963.
 A total of 224 units were built for customers in the United States, comprising 179 regular, cab-equipped locomotives and 45 cabless B units.
 The latter were built solely for the Union Pacific Railroad.